Rocker (subculture): Characteristics

 Rockers bought standard factory-made motorcycles and stripped them down, tuning them up and modifying them to appear like racing bikes.
 Their bikes were not merely transport, but were used as an object of intimidation and masculinity projecting them uneasily close to death, an element exaggerated by their use of skull and crossbone-type symbolism.

 First seen in the United States and then England, the rocker fashion style was born out of necessity and practicality.
 Rockers wore heavily decorated leather motorcycle jackets, often adorned with metal studs, patches, pin badges and sometimes an Esso gas man trinket.
 When they rode their motorcycles, they usually wore no helmet, or wore a classic open-face helmet, aviator goggles and a white silk scarf (to protect them from the elements).
 Other common items included: T-shirts, leather caps, Levi's or Wrangler jeans, leather trousers, tall motorcycle boots (often made by Lewis Leathers and Goldtop) or brothel creepers/beetle crushers.
-Also popular was a patch declaring membership of the 59 Club of England, a church-based youth organization that later formed into a motorcycle club with members all over the world.
+Also popular was a patch declaring membership of the 59 Club of England, a church-based youth organisation that later formed into a motorcycle club with members all over the world.
 The rocker hairstyle, kept in place with Brylcreem, was usually a tame or exaggerated pompadour hairstyle, as was popular with some 1950s rock and roll musicians.

 Largely due to their clothing styles and dirtiness, the rockers were not widely welcomed by venues such as pubs and dance halls.
 Rockers also transformed rock and roll dancing into a more violent, individualistic form beyond the control of dance hall management.
 They were generally reviled by the British motorcycle industry and general enthusiasts as being as an embarrassment and bad for the industry and the sport.

-Originally, many rockers opposed recreational drug use, and according to Johnny Stuart:
+Originally, many rockers opposed recreational drug use.
+According to Johnny Stuart:

 They had no knowledge of the different sorts of drugs.
 To them amphetamines, cannabis, heroin were all drugs - something to be hated.
 Their ritual hatred of Mods and other sub-cultures was based in part on the fact that these people were believed to take drugs and were therefore regarded as sissies.
 Their dislike of anyone connected with drugs was intense.